deepan/deepan.github.com/_posts/2013-08-02-resource-orientied-serviecs.md

 ---

 Service Oriented Architecture for enterprise, is somewhat like Object Orientation for code.
-To my opinion, it is all about separation of concerns and standardizing the interfaces.<!--rm--> A common mistake we tend to make while designing the interfaces is to make them too specific to the consumers.
+To my opinion, it is all about separation<!--rm-->  of concerns and standardizing the interfaces.
+A common mistake we tend to make while designing the interfaces is to make them too specific to the consumers.
 As a result we end up with too many interfaces that are very specific to consumers, and it would quickly turn into a nightmare in terms of maintenance.